zensei76/next-cart/README.md

   Decrease Quantity
 </button>

-Use code with caution.

-This code utilizes Math.max(1, item.quantity - 1) to prevent the quantity from becoming negative or zero.
+Explanation: This code utilizes Math.max(1, item.quantity - 1) to prevent the quantity from becoming negative or zero.
 Error Handling for Discount Codes

 Show toast notifications for valid and invalid discount codes: